-Ref Site name Units Planning status Summary of key issues, challenges and barriers Action? application has been received for the remainder of the site. with Nottinghamshire County Council's education contributions formula. НЗ Willow Farm 110 Allocated in the Local Planning Document.
+Ref Site name Units Planning status Summary of key issues, challenges and barriers Action? sites H2, H7 and H8.
+No planning application has been received for the remainder of the site. school places from all allocated sites in the Arnold Primary Catchment in accordance with Nottinghamshire County Council's education contributions formula. НЗ Willow Farm 110 Allocated in the Local Planning Document.
 Development brief (informal guidance) adopted in February 2020.
 The landowner has promoted a wider site, including the housing allocation, for residential development through the Greater Nottingham Strategic Plan Growth Options consultation.
 Information from the SHLAA 2021 consultation states that subject to both sites being allocated in the new Local Plan, and with the new Local Plan being in place in 2023, the earliest start date for the site will be 2026/27.
-Full planning application for 28 homes on part of the site pending consideration (2021/1398).
+Full planning application for 24 homes on part of the site (2021/1398) granted in April 2023.
 No planning application has been received for the remainder of the site.
-Landowner looking to bring forward allocation as part of a wider site that has not been allocated for development.
+Landowner looking to bring forward remainder of allocation as part of a wider site that has not been allocated for development.
 Yes.
 H4 Linden Grove 115 Allocated in the Local Planning Document.
 The site is currently under construction for 120 homes (2021/0694).
 No identified issues.
 No. H5 Lodge Farm Lane 150 Allocated in the Local Planning Document.
 Resolution to grant outline planning application for up to 148 homes (2018/0347) in August 2019 subject to the signing of s106.
-The landowner has promoted a wider site, including the housing allocation, for residential development through the Greater Nottingham Strategic Plan Growth Options consultation.
-No reserved matters application has been received.
-Landowner looking to bring forward allocation as part of a wider site that has not been allocated for development.
+The landowner has promoted a wider site, including the housing Landowner looking to bring forward allocation as part of a wider site that has not been allocated for development.
 Yes.